 It is also crucial to note that toxic masculinity does not mean that all masculinity is toxic.
-For example, murder would require a degree of bravery and risk-taking which are typically thought of mainly traits, but so does the job of being a firefighter.
+For example, murder would require a degree of bravery and risk-taking which are typically thought of manly traits, but so does the job of being a firefighter.
 What separates the two is a how they are applied.

 What does God say about being a man?